dennyzhang/maintain-it-blog/README.md

 5. Leave you comments

 ## Write Catchy Headlines<a id="sec-1-3" name="sec-1-3"></a>

+Different types:

+-   Benefit-driven subject lines: What's in it for me?
+-   Curiosity-driven subject lines

+More examples:

 -   Who Else Wants [a Higher Paying Job]?
 -   The Secret of [Getting Your Home Loan Approved]